James Edward Edmonds: Early life and education

-Army
+Military career

 Royal Engineers

 Edmonds was commissioned into the Corps of Royal Engineers on 22 July 1881.
 Edmonds spent four years based in Chatham and a year in Malta studying submarine mining, a matter which the Royal Navy could not be expected to undertake.
 Edmonds's intellect was recognised with the nickname Archimedes.
 After returning from Malta, Edmonds was posted to Hong Kong with two companies of engineers to garrison the colony after a Russian invasion scare.
 The 33rd Engineer Company, in which Edmonds served, was one of those chosen.
 When the orders were received the company commander went sick and his deputy requested to be excused as his wife was pregnant.
 The two companies reached Hong Kong, one with eight men and the other about thirty; the absentees were either ill, invalid or on attachment and had missed the boat.

 Edmonds found that rocky outcrops just below the surface in Hong Kong harbour had not been charted and were a danger to shipping, occasionally the cause of serious accidents.
 Edmonds organised their removal by trailing a rail between two rowing boats and lowering a diver to place an explosive charge on the top.
 The posting was uneventful; in 1888 Edmonds returned to Chatham after three months' sick leave in Japan and sojourns US and Canada, to join the 38th Mining Company as Assistant Instructor.
-Apparently Edmonds's main duty was to play golf with the Chief Instructor in the afternoons.
-Edmonds was promoted to captain in 1890 and returned to the RMA Woolwich as an instructor in fortification.
+Apparently Edmonds's main duty was to play golf with the chief instructor in the afternoons.
+Edmonds was promoted to captain in January 1890 and returned to the RMA Woolwich as an instructor in fortification.
 During his six years as an instructor Edmonds spent his long vacations abroad learning Russian and other languages.